Only nine players have ever won a European Cup and European Championship in the same year. Will anyone join them in 2021?

 1974: Sepp Maier, Paul Breitner, Hans-Georg Schwarzenbeck, Franz Beckenbauer, Gerd Müller, Uli Hoeness (Bayern & West Germany)

 2018: Raphaël Varane (Real Madrid & France)

-At the 2018 World Cup finals, Raphaël Varane had a special feeling as he picked up his second major winners' medal of the summer, having lifted the most important trophy in European Club football with Real Madrid a few weeks earlier.
+At the 2018 World Cup, Raphaël Varane had a doubly special feeling as he picked up his second major winners' medal of the summer, having landed the most important trophy in European club football with Real Madrid a few weeks earlier.

-Sami Khedira so nearly joined the club in 2014, but an injury in the warm-up prevented him from turning out for Germany in their World Cup final win against Argentina.
-He had won the UEFA Champions League with Real Madrid less than two months earlier.
+Sami Khedira so nearly joined the same band in 2014, but an injury in the warm-up prevented him turning out for Germany in their World Cup final win against Argentina.
+He had won the UEFA Champions League with Real Madrid less than two months before.